How to Secure File Upload in PHP and Prevent Malicious File Attacks

 You can also add a captcha to provide security against automated scripts.
 There are still several techniques available to us to safeguard your server from hackers and prevent them from uploading harmful material –

-• Check the mime type
+• Check the MIME type

-• Use an anti-virus
+• Use an antivirus

-• Took a combined protection
+• Take combined protection

 • Use a different subdomain for uploading purposes

-Each day new techniques are discovered to stop hackers from such work so keeping you updated is the best practice to keep your data secure.
+Each day, new techniques are discovered to stop hackers from such work so keeping you updated is the best practice to keep your data secure.

 9. Use an HTML Form with the POST Method

-Use the POST method to Secure File Upload in PHP with HTML, so that the sensitive information will not be passed in the URL.
+Use the POST method to Secure File Upload in PHP with HTML, so that sensitive information will not be passed in the URL.

 <form action=”upload.php” method=”post” enctype=”multipart/form-data”>